cyniphile/blog/_posts/2021-12-1-biology-rust.md

 }
 ```

-It's as simple as changing `.iter` to `.into_par_iter` and adding a `reduce` function at the end to stitch together all the asynchronously returned results.
+It's as simple as changing `.iter` to `.into_par_iter` and adding a `.reduce` function at the end to stitch together all the asynchronously returned results.
 Of course, it also needed to be wrapped in similar Python→string→enum/ADT wrapper functions to be useable from Python.

 So now it's time for the final showdown.
 How do all these "levels" compare speed-wise?

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-23-22-01-06.png)
 Remember these results are all calls from Python.

 While both parallel implementations are slower for smaller inputs (as expected), the Python version is _much_ slower, and it eventually returns to being slower than sequential Python.
 This was because the `BATCH_SIZE` parameter needed some tuning, and after some tedious brute force experimentation, I ended up finding a slightly better value (that was still slower than single-threaded Rust).
-However Rust's `rayon` performed excellently out of the box thanks to it's built-in dynamic performance tuning.
+However Rust's `rayon` performed excellently out of the box thanks to its built-in dynamic performance tuning.

 It's neat to see the performance gains for each of our "levels" of code improvement.
 In the end, I made my code safer, better organized, _and_ faster by nearly two orders of magnitude.
 The overhead of learning Rust is certainly high, but hey, I'm already over that hump!